camunda/camunda-docs/docs/apis-clients/web-modeler-api/index.md

 ### Names versus ids

-In Web Modeler you can have multiple files with the same name, multiple folders with the same name and even multiple projects with the same name.
+In Web Modeler you can have multiple files with the same name, multiple folders with the same name, and even multiple projects with the same name.
 Internally, duplicate names are disambiguated by unique ids.

-The API gives you access to the names as well as the Ids.
+The API gives you access to the names, as well as the ids.
 For example, when requesting a file you will get the following information:

 - **simplePath** contains the human-readable path.
 This path may be ambiguous or may have ambiguous elements (e.g. folders) in it.
 - **canonicalPath** contains the unique path.
 It is a list of **PathElementDto** objects which contain the id and the name of the element.

 Internally, the ids are what matters.
-You can rename files, and move files between folders and projects and the id will stay the same.
+You can rename files or move files between folders and projects and the id will stay the same.